abinit/abinit/doc/mkdocs-tutorials/paw1.md

 The PAW method has two main advantages:

-1) From~Ψn, it is always possible to obtain the true "all electron" wavefunction Ψn.
+1. From~Ψn, it is always possible to obtain the true "all electron" wavefunction Ψn.
-2) The convergency is comparable to an ultrasoft pseudopotential one.
+2. The convergency is comparable to an ultrasoft pseudopotential one.

 From a practical point of view (user's point of view), a PAW calculation is rather similar to a norm-conserving pseudopotential one.
 Most noticeably, one will have to use a special atomic data file (PAW dataset) that contains the φi,~φi and ~pi and that plays the same role as a pseudopotential file.

+!!! tip

     It is highly recommended to read the following papers to understand correctly the basic concepts of the PAW method: [[cite:Bloechl1994]] and [[cite:Kresse1999]].
     The implementation of the PAW method in ABINIT is detailed in [[cite:Torrent2008]], describing specific notations and formulations

 ## 2 Using PAW with ABINIT